RaulPPelaez/ccycles/docs/source/index.rst

 -----
 Both the server and the clients expect the environment variable `CYCLES_PORT` to be set to the port where the server will run.

-To start the server, run the following command:
+To start the server, run the following command from the project's root directory:

 .. code-block:: bash